 Having a dog and a nice backyard aren’t mutually exclusive!
 With just a few accommodations, you can create a haven for the entire family.
 Even if your dog spends most of their time indoors, you’ll still want to create a backyard that’s safe for them as well.
-Here’s how you can create an outdoor space you and your pet will love.
+Here’s how you can create an dog-friendly backyard space you and your pet will love.

 While our furry, four-legged friends descended from wolves, the best thing you can do to keep your pets safe is fencing your backyard.
 Fences will give your dog a safe place to run and play without the worry of a strange dog wandering in or your own pup getting loose.